 The serum blood calcium test and the ionized blood calcium level test require a blood draw to determine the level of calcium in the blood.
 Of the two, the ionized calcium level test is more precise.
 Although blood calcium stays within a fairly tightly controlled range in the blood, small variations in blood calcium levels can provide useful information for your physician.

 It’s never too late

 It is never too early nor too late to begin building and rebuilding bone, and these tests can, at times, help assure that you are on the right path or uncover a hidden cause for ongoing bone loss.
-Remember, however, that both urine bone resorption tests exhibit wide within-subject day-to-day variation.
-Even with proper collection, shipping, and processing, there is a substantial day-to-day variation in these urine bone breakdown markers.
+Remember, that bone resorption tests exhibit wide within-subject day-to-day variation.
+Even with proper collection, shipping, and processing, there is a substantial day-to-day variation in these bone breakdown markers.
 No single test result should be taken as a “bad sign” or an indication that all is not well; instead, the various tests should be used in concert to get an accurate picture of current bone health.